zackforbing/ruby-submissions/1602/module_4_assignments/gametime/warlords/check_in2.md

 ## Instructor Section

 ### Points for Second Check In (base 50)
+50/50

 ### Instructor's Goals for Next Check In
+- Get sockets going with relevant information so that we can start using them for the actual project.
+- Integrate ball and paddles
+- Add walls/flag(player)
+- Refactor long methods in each class

 ### Feedback?
+- continue with good communication (have stand up)
+- the pieces are there it's just getting to work together.
+- continue refactoring long methods
+- still figuring out what it's going to look like to get the sockets completely implemented.